Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/03-Possible-World-Semantics.md

 **Thesis:** If Governance Model using Possible World Semantics can be tokenised this would produce a set of possible Governance Models with a variety of accessibility relations.
 This means that some Governance Models would be incompatible with others because they lacked a common necessity.
 This is a feature (not a bug) because it represents the variety of human Governance.

+### Game Theory and Modal Logic

+Nash equilibrium games can be modelled using modal logic.
+But I am thinking of sets of possible worlds which may or may not be accessible to each other.
+Rather than a worlds that are always balanced between all possibilities in equilibria.

 ### Simple Overview

 > R (w1, w2)